 If you have a secure attachment style, you could depend on your caregiver to meet your physical and emotional needs as a child.
 You may be comfortable with intimacy and can identify and express your emotions.

 You may have a secure attachment style if you:

 If you have an insecure attachment style, suppressing the trauma you experienced as a child can prevent you from forming healthy relationships.

 The good news is that attachment styles aren’t permanent.
 You can develop a secure attachment as an adult if you’re struggling with anxious or avoidant tendencies.

 The most effective way to change your attachment style is working with a therapist who will help you build healthy relationships and develop a secure attachment.
 Your therapist can help you make sense of your past emotional experiences and guide you to becoming more secure in your relationships.

-If you’re struggling with building and maintaining relationships, Cerebral can help!
+If you’re struggling with anxiety when it comes to building and maintaining relationships, Cerebral can help!
 Here are some tools from Cerebral that will help you start your journey to healing: